-In accordance with accounting principles generally accepted in the United States of America (GAAP), we are required to continue reporting as outstanding debt on our consolidated balance sheets the \$135 million principal amount of our first mortgage bonds due December 15, 2003, until the funds deposited with the trustee are used to retire such bonds at maturity.
-The cash deposited with the trustee is included in restricted cash on our consolidated balance sheet and can be used for the sole purpose of repaying this indebtedness and related interest.
+In accordance with accounting principles generally accepted in the United States of America (GAAP), we are required to continue reporting as outstanding debt on our consolidated balance sheet the \$135 million principal amount of Kansas Gas and Electric Company (KGE) first mortgage bonds due December 15, 2003, until the funds deposited with the trustee are used to retire such bonds at maturity.
+The cash deposited with the trustee is included in restricted cash on our consolidated balance sheet and can only be used for the purpose of repaying this indebtedness and related interest.
+The funds deposited to retire the \$100 million principal amount of our 7.25% first mortgage bonds due August 15, 2002 were used to retire the bonds at that date.
+See Note 12 of the Notes to Consolidated Financial Statements, "Debt Financings" for discussion of debt financings completed during the second quarter of 2002.